 He found the suit had a connection harness for its wearer to jack in their own personal comms system to use the suit's internal electronics.
 When Inger asked about a PRIS system, they said they could order the parts and install it for Cr 10,000 and the delivery would take a week.
 But Inger was worried about needing to leave the system in the next days, and they misread her concern.
 When they offered her another suit, which had an in-built inertial locator, Inger said that better suited her than the PRIS system.
 Zach, who had followed them into the room, suggested she buy the PRIS system parts and ask Rol to install that system while in jump.
 In the end, Inger decided to buy the parts for a PRIS kit and see when Rol could install it, and closed the deal on the suit with the locator for KCr 25.
 After that was done, they talked about fitting it to her properly and Inger decided to return in two days, with Rol, for a fitting and to receive the PRIS kit.

 As he wandered around, before moving into the armor room, Zach checked out their gauss pistols, having not replaced the one stolen on Inthe.
-As he checked, he found six weapons.
-Looking each over and trying its grip for comfort, he selected an LSP made pistol for Cr 250.
+Doing this, he found six weapons, which he looked over and tried the grips of for comfort before he chose an LSP-made pistol for Cr 250.
 When he asked about magazines, they said he could get 15 round magazines at Cr 10 each and couldn't buy loose needles as they were not hand loadable.
 Zach eventually bought 13 magazines [195 rounds] for an additional Cr 130.

 While Aali was in the armor room, Emkir browsed the sales floor looking at items combat and non-combat related.
 He found a display of vacc suits and, despite recently buying a replacement, looked through those hung on the rack.
 As he searched, Emkir found a tricked out tailored suit that, when he tried it on, fit him almost perfectly!
 In addition to the tailoring, Emkir liked that is was a very stylish suit rather than the generic aesthetic tones of the average suit.
 It also had a wiring harnesses built in, to add and connect additional electronics to the suit.
 The suit also came with a built in, or added after market, laser range finder as well as a light intensifier and infrared light vision systems.
 These devices were all built into an installed HUD system.
 Impressed with the suit, Emkir asked how much and was told Cr 20,000.
 Not having quite that much to spend, Emkir negotiated and knocked the price down to Cr 16,000.
 And while he could afford that, he'd be left with very little more.